-The summer surveys are best for estimating the abundance for both the Northern and Southern Migratory stocks since they overlap least with other stocks during summer months.
-An analysis of summer survey data from 1995, 2002 and 2004 demonstrated strong inter-annual variation in the spatial distribution of presumed Southern Migratory and Northern Migratory stock animals.
+Summer surveys are best for estimating the abundance for both the Northern and Southern Migratory Coastal Stocks since they overlap least with other stocks during summer months.
+An analysis of summer survey data from 1995, 2002 and 2004 demonstrated strong inter-annual variation in the spatial distribution of presumed Southern Migratory and Northern Migratory Coastal Stock animals.
 Two groups of dolphins in each survey year were identified using a multivariate cluster analysis of sightings based on water temperature, depth and latitude.
 One group ranged from Cape Lookout, North Carolina, to just north of the Chesapeake Bay mouth, and one ranged farther north along the eastern shore of Virginia to New Jersey.
-The southern group (i.e., the Southern Migratory stock) was found in water temperatures between 26.5 and 28.0°C, and the northern group (i.e., the Northern Migratory stock) occurred in cooler waters between 24.5 and 26.0°C. The spatial distribution of these groups was strongly correlated with water temperatures and varied between years.
+The southern group (i.e., the Southern Migratory Coastal Stock) was found in water temperatures between 26.5 and 28.0°C, and the northern group (i.e., the Northern Migratory Coastal Stock) occurred in cooler waters between 24.5 and 26.0°C. The spatial distribution of these groups was strongly correlated with water temperatures and varied between years.
 During the summer of 2004, water temperatures were significantly cooler than those during 2002, and animals from both groups were distributed farther south and overlapped spatially.
 Very few bottlenose dolphins were observed in waters north of Virginia during the summer 2004 survey.

-The best abundance estimate for the Southern Migratory stock is therefore from the summer 2002 survey when there was little overlap and an apparent separation from the Northern Migratory stock at approximately 37.5° N latitude.
-This boundary is based upon the distribution of the two identified clusters of animals, and it likely varies between years as a function of varying water temperatures.
-Abundance estimates from the summer 2002 survey were derived for these stocks by post-stratifying survey effort and sightings into the identified spatial range of the two clusters of animals (Figure 1).
-The resulting best abundance estimate for the Southern Migratory stock is 12,482 (CV=0.32).
+Therefore, it was not possible to develop an estimate of abundance for the Southern Migratory Coastal Stock from the summer 2004 survey and so the The best abundance estimate for the Southern Migratory Stock came from the summer 2002 survey when there was little overlap and an apparent separation from the Northern Migratory Stock at approximately 37.5°N latitude.
+The resulting abundance estimate for the Southern Migratory Coastal Stock was 12,482 (CV=0.32).